armandoespindola/armandoespindola.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-# <font color="blue"> Welcome to my personal research website! </font>
+## <font color=#1F618D> Welcome to my personal research website! </font>

 I am a geophysicist focusing in seismic waveform tomography in exploration, regional and global seismology.
 I combine numerical methods and high performace computing to image the Earth's interior.

-Currently, I am a Postdoctoral Research Associate in the [Department of Geosciences][https://geosciences.princeton.edu/] at Princeton University.
-I received my Ph.D. from the department of Earth Science and Engineering at [KAUST][https://www.kaust.edu.sa/en/].
+Currently, I am a Postdoctoral Research Associate in the
+<a href="https://geosciences.princeton.edu/">Department of Geosciences</a> at Princeton
+University.
+I received my Ph.D. from the department of Earth Science and Engineering at <a href="https://www.kaust.edu.sa/en/">KAUST</a>.